alwaysdata/documentation/content/e-mails/create-an-e-mail-address/index.en.md

 If you use the antivirus and/or the antispam software, e-mails considered to be fraudulent are never redirected to avoid passing on these bad messages to outside vendors.
 {{% /notice %}}

+{{% notice warning %}}
+alwaysdata's mail servers are not necessarily authorized by the authentication rules (SPF, DKIM, DMARC) of the senders.
+This can block the redirections.
+{{% /notice %}}

 ## Auto-reply

 {{< fig "images/admin-panel_mailbox_responder.en.png" "Administration interface: E-mails - Automatic answer" >}}